Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Experimental Settings

 Following the original DSI paper, for both datasets, we evaluate baselines and our models on the dev set with Hits@1 and Hits@10.
-This metric reports the proportion of the correct docid ranked in the top 1 and top 10 predictions.
+This metric reports the proportion of the correct docids ranked in the top 1 and top 10 predictions.
+In addition, for XOR QA 100k we also report nDCG@10; this metric is not available for NQ 320k for some of the considered baselines and thus we do not report it as comparisons between methods cannot then be made.